|What does it show?|

 We have adjusted case mix including stroke severity.
 The model used for this has been published in Stroke, and the published paper shows that the model is very reliable when externally validated.
 Briefly, the model takes account of the age of the patient, whether they are in atrial fibrillation (AF) before stroke, stroke type (haemorrhage or infarction), and the NIHSS score at arrival (where this is not available, the level of consciousness at arrival).

-Data submitted to the Sentinel Stroke National Audit Programme (SSNAP) for patient admissions has been linked with data from the Office for National Statistics in order to determine all cause mortality for the patients with known stroke type you directly admitted to the audit between April 2016 and March 2017.
-The number of deaths recorded within 30 days of admission (or stroke onset if inpatient stroke) in either ONS or SSNAP for each team's patients was used to calculate the team's crude mortality percentage.
+Data submitted to the Sentinel Stroke National Audit Programme (SSNAP) for patient admissions has been linked with data from NHS Digital in order to determine all cause mortality for the patients with known stroke type you directly admitted to the audit between April 2019 and March 2020.
+The number of deaths recorded within 30 days of admission (or stroke onset if inpatient stroke) in either NHSD Civil Registration - death dataset or SSNAP for each team's patients was used to calculate the team's crude mortality percentage.

 |How can you use it?|